atalw/learning-bitcoin/lightning/intro_to_lightning.md

 **Q. What is P2SH?**

 It's a type of ScriptPubKey which allows for the spending of bitcoin based on the satisfaction of the script whose hash is specified within the transaction.

-**Q. Transaction locks aren’t as useful as you might think.
-They don’t control coins, only spends.
-What does this mean?
-TODO**

 **Q. What is CSV and CLTV?**